Project: I want to create an art exhibition of art that has been made from people who struggle with all sorts of addictions.

 Inspiration: I have always loved art and want to be able to use it to my advantage to do something about my social issue and what I think is important to talk about and stand up for.

 Project: Through the influence of music education, my project will bring a community of children together.
 My project will provide a program dedicated to bringing music to children where music may not be completely funded.
-While bring music to under funded communities, my project will also help to serve music communities that are lacking in the ability to provide extra personal development for the children who are learning their instruments.
+While bringing music to underfunded communities, my project will also help to serve music communities that are lacking in the ability to provide extra personal development for the children who are learning their instruments.

 Inspiration: Music Education has been a big impact on my life and I am looking to give back to the community that helped me be who I am today.